National Museum of Natural History, New Delhi: Destruction

 In the early morning of 26 April 2016, a fire broke out in the museum and destroyed the entire collection.
 The fire, which began around 01:30 on the sixth floor of the Federation of Indian Chambers of Commerce & Industry (FICCI) building where the museum had been housed, eventually reached the second floor and destroyed all of the museum's exhibits before fire services were able to bring the flames under control.
 Around 200 firefighters and 35 fire engines were called; they took more than three and a half hours to extinguish the fire.
 Six people who became trapped in the building were later sent to a hospital suffering from smoke inhalation.

-The cause of the fire is still unknown, although the fire's spread was fuelled by museum specimens and the woodwork holding them.
+The cause of the fire was determined to be a short circuit, although the fire's spread was fuelled by museum specimens and the woodwork holding them.
 Reports indicate that the devastating effect of the blaze was due to the building's sprinkler system being out of order.